-In our experiment running basic workflows on RL-A3C takes significant amount of time to train and causes inefficiency in HPC system. in order to overcome this issue using combination of legacy and RL-A3C algorithm would be more appropriate.
-Another issue in RL-A3C is over-fitting the model due to the large batch size and exponential growth of number of possible tasks.
+In our experiment running basic workflows on RL-A3C takes a significant amount of time to train and causes inefficiency in HPC systems.
+In order to overcome this issue, a combination of legacy and RL-A3C algorithms would be more appropriate.
+Another issue in RL-A3C is over-fitting the model due to the large batch size and exponential growth of the number of possible tasks.
 In order to solve this issue, we introduce a median layer to create sub-workflows.
-Based on our observation the best training sets are between 512 to 20000 running on 2000 to 4000 epochs for RL-A3C.
-Knowing that the smaller or larger batch sizes could introduce an issue, \texttt{MARS} decision module would combine or split the sub-workflows.
+Based on our observation, the best training sets are between 512 to 20000 running on 2000 to 4000 epochs for RL-A3C.
+Knowing that the smaller or larger batch sizes could introduce an issue, the \texttt{MARS} decision module would combine or split the sub-workflows.

-As we described in Section \ref{design}, in RL-A3C, state is the input of DNN agent, and the representation of state is a vector, containing available resources and pending tasks.
-In HPC number of pending and arriving tasks can vary, however in DNN the vector to create the network should be a fixed-sized vector, in order to overcome this issue we took the same approach as previous works and add extra 0s to the end of the vector \cite{2018arXiv181001963M}.
+As we described in Section \ref{design}, in RL-A3C, the state is the input of the DNN agent, and the representation of state is a vector containing available resources and pending tasks.
+In HPC number of pending and arriving tasks can vary.
+However, in DNN, the vector to create the network should be fixed-sized.
+In order to overcome this issue, we took the same approach as previous works and added extra 0s to the end of the vector \cite{2018arXiv181001963M}.